nasaharvest/crop-mask/README.md

 ## Using with docker
 #### General Prerequisites
 You must have [docker](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html) and awscli installed on the machine.
+If doing inference and using the `--gpus all` the host machine must have accessible GPU drivers and [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) is setup.

 **Setting Environment Variables**
 - If you don't have the crop-mask repo, and you aren't sure if you have all the credentials on your machine: copy and paste the contents of setup.sh into your shell.